Automating daily grant portal polling with Python requests

 state_file.write_text(json.dumps(new_state, indent=2))

-logger.info(f"Compliant sync complete: {len(valid_records)} records written to {output_csv}")
+logger.info(f"Compliant sync complete: {len(valid_records)} records -> {output_csv}")

 return True